 Have no OV at all.
 Although you can buy train and tram tickets, they are usually more expensive.

-So this is only some of what you will need to be able to follow the Dutch lifestyle.
-Mind you that this is the first edition.
-Stay tuned for the second edition!
+So this is only some of what you will need to be able to start living the Dutch life.
+Stay tuned for our guide about the Essential steps you need to take to get the best out of student life here!